NeXus Council

 Delilah Gates

 Delilah Gates is a theoretical physicist specializing in general relativity.
-She is a Future Faculty Leaders Fellow at the Center for Astrophysics | Harvard & Smithsonian and Visiting Scholar of the Black Hole Initiative at Harvard University.
+She is a postdoctoral fellow at the Center for Astrophysics | Harvard & Smithsonian and Visiting Scholar of the Black Hole Initiative at Harvard University.
 Her research focuses on developing analytic and semi-analytic methods for constraining properties of black holes by leveraging features of black hole spacetime geometries such as spacetime symmetries.

 Jahmour Givans